gitexa/sigmund/README.md

 ##### Agreement-Score
 The Agreement-Score shows how often the partners agree oder disagree to each other.
 This feature is extracted by analizing the words in the first sentence of a paragraph.
-If the words show disagreement like in: "nein, trotzdem, aber" ; the paragraph is counted as 1 disagreement.
+If the words show disagreement like in "nein, trotzdem, aber" the paragraph is counted as 1 disagreement.
 At the end, the ratio of "Number of disagreements" to "Number of all paragraphs" is calculated.

 #### Content Features